radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 Now, as a developer, I need to make some changes to my application code.
 Specifically, I need to change the Radius Resource for my frontend UI.
 My frontend resource is already running in my Radius application but I need update the code for parsing user input.
 First, I'll update the required file where this function lives then I'll update my Radius Resource as follows:

 1. With my editor of choice, such as VSCode, I open the existing `frontend` application file `helper.ts` and update my function `parseUsers` with the new required logic.
-2. Then I push the changes to my git repository.
+2. Then I push the changes to my git repository, which triggers my CI pipeline to rebuild and containerize my application.
+Note that the CI is outside of the scope of GitOps and this scenario.
-3. This triggers Flux/ArgoCD to detect the change and update the `frontend` resource with the new function.
-I use Flux/ArgoCD to monitor the health status of the Kubernetes cluster and immediately realize the pod associated with my `frontend` resource is failing.
+3. This triggers Flux/ArgoCD to detect the updated application image and update the `frontend` resource with the new function.
+I use ArgoCD to monitor the health status of the Kubernetes cluster and immediately realize the pod associated with my `frontend` resource is failing.
 4. I review my code change again and realize I created a bug in the function which is causing the resource to fail.
 5. To resolve, I:
-   1. Use the Flux/ArgoCD rollback commands to restart my `frontend` resource pods with the previous code version so as not to disrupt my customers.
+   1. Use the ArgoCD [rollback commands](https://argo-cd.readthedocs.io/en/release-2.7/user-guide/commands/argocd_app_rollback/) to restart my `frontend` resource pods with the previous code version so as not to disrupt my customers OR I use `git revert` to revert my code change and `git push` the revert to my git repository which then gets detected by my CI to rebuild the image and then gets redeployed by Flux.
    1. Proceed with a new code change to my `helper.ts` that resolves the bug, then push this change to my repository.
-6. Flux/ArgoCD now deploys my bug fix and I can see in Flux/ArgoCD that the pod has restarted in a healthy state with my new code.
+6. Flux/ArgoCD now redeploys my new application image containing the bug fix and I can see in Flux/ArgoCD that the pod has restarted in a healthy state with my new code.

 > As a Developer, I'm very happy with this experience because I get the cool new features of Radius (like self-serve infrastructure deployment via Recipes and the App Graph/Dashboard) in addition to the features I already know and love in Flux, like health monitoring and rollback.

 __Requirements resulting from these scenarios:__
 - Flux/ArgoCD must be able to detect the file change described above and must be able to read the env.bicep file as required to deploy the Radius app correctly
+- Flux/ArgoCD must be able to detect changes to the `.bicepconfig` file and execute bicep config updates
 - Radius types and Bicep files must be able to be read by Flux/ArgoCD which currently does not have that ability.
 - Flux/ArgoCD must be able to detect Radius resource types and execute Flux/ArgoCD commands against those types, including rollback *list of any other required Flux commands*.
 - Based on user feedback this could be just testing that commands such as dry run mechanisms work